 How about them Wolverines?
 Michigan went into West Lafayette and dominated a pretty good Purdue team Saturday afternoon.
 The performance was exactly what Michigan needed in its first action since struggling at Notre Dame.
 But what did the 44-13 victory do for the Wolverines’ stock in my latest Power Rankings?

 We’ve reached the midpoint of the 2012 Big Ten football season.
 Before we turn our complete attention to Week 7, though, we need to review how BTN.com fans, Tom Dienhart and yours truly did with our Week 6 predictions.
 Dienhart led the way, going 4-1, while BTN.com fans and I went 3-2.

 Every Sunday during the college football season, BTN analyst Gerry DiNardo hits Twitter to share his thoughts from the previous day’s slate of games.
-What did DiNardo have to say about the first weekend of Big Ten action?
+What did DiNardo have to say about Week 6 Big Ten action?
 Read all of his Sunday Ruminations in this post.

-Every Saturday night during the college football season, BTN.com web editor Brent Yarina hands out his weekly Big Ten game balls.
+Every Saturday night during the college football season, BTN.com web editor Brent Yarina hands out his weekly Big Ten Game Balls.
 The series is called “U.S. Marines Corps: Leaders of the Week,” and it’s designed to spotlight the Big Ten’s top individual performances.
-Who took home the honors from Week 5?
+Who took home the honors from Week 6?
 Find out in this post.